'A Vexing Decision': Calif. Governor Mulls Who Will Replace Harris In Senate

 Padilla, 47, just oversaw a complicated election where, for the first time, every registered voter was sent a vote-by-mail ballot.
 But the secretary of state was recently caught up in controversy over a $35 million contract for nonpartisan voter outreach that went to a firm linked with Joe Biden.
 How much the dustup would matter to Newsom is unclear.

-Ballard notes that whoever Newsom chooses would be on the ballot in 2022 when the governor is up for reelection.
+Ballard noted that Newsom's choice will be on the ballot in 2022 when the governor is up for reelection.
 "It's almost like having a running mate," he said, adding he wouldn't want to appoint someone who would be a drag on his own campaign.
 Padilla has run for statewide office twice and won both times.

 Other options

-State Sen. Holly Mitchell of Los Angeles would be a dynamic, and younger choice to replace Harris.
-As Chair of the state Senate Budget Committee, Mitchell has been a fierce and effective advocate for social justice, working mothers and low-income people.
-But Mitchell, 56, was just elected to the powerful Los Angeles County Board of Supervisors would seem unlikely to give that up before she's even sworn in.
+State Sen. Holly Mitchell of Los Angeles would be a dynamic choice to replace Harris.
+As chair of the state Senate Budget Committee, Mitchell has been a fierce and effective advocate for social justice, working mothers and low-income people.
+But Mitchell, 56, was just elected to the powerful Los Angeles County Board of Supervisors and would seem unlikely to give that up before she's even sworn in.

-Newsom, who says he's been inundated with subtle and not-so-subtle entreaties by would-be appointees, called the decision "vexing" because of all the dynamics involved.
+Newsom, who said he's been inundated with subtle and not-so-subtle entreaties by would-be appointees, called the decision "vexing" because of all the dynamics involved.

-- Toni Atkins, President pro tempore of the State Senate, is a 58-year-old San Diego Democrat who was also Speaker of the State Assembly is a lesbian and a long-time ally of Newsom.
+- Toni Atkins, president pro tempore of the state Senate, is a 58-year-old San Diego Democrat who was also speaker of the state Assembly and is a lesbian and a longtime ally of Newsom.

-- Long Beach Mayor Robert Garcia, 42, is Latino (Peruvian-American) and the city's first openly gay mayor.
-He lost both his parents to COVID and has a compelling personal story.
+- Long Beach Mayor Robert Garcia, 42, is Latino (Peruvian American) and the city's first openly gay mayor.
+He lost both his parents to COVID-19 and has a compelling personal story.

-Others who are either thought to be eyeing this U.S. Senate seat or the one held by 87-year-old Senator Dianne Feinstein include:
+Others who are either thought to be eyeing this U.S. Senate seat or the one held by 87-year-old Sen. Dianne Feinstein include:

-- Eleni Kounalakis is a relative newcomer to statewide politics, getting elected as the state's first female Lt.
-Governor in 2018 in her first run for office.
-Kounalakis, 54, is no stranger to Democratic Party politics however, having served as President Barack Obama's ambassador to Hungary from 2010-13.
+- Eleni Kounalakis is a relative newcomer to statewide politics, getting elected as the state's first female lieutenant governor in 2018 in her first run for office.
+Kounalakis, 54, is no stranger to Democratic Party politics, however, having served as President Barack Obama's ambassador to Hungary from 2010-13.

-- Attorney General Xavier Becerra replaced Harris as the state's top law enforcement officials when she was elected to the U.S. Senate.
+- Attorney General Xavier Becerra replaced Harris as the state's top law enforcement official when she was elected to the U.S. Senate.
 Becerra has raised his profile by challenging the Trump administration's policies in court.
 Becerra, 62, was elected to Congress in 1992, representing Los Angeles for 24 years.
-But when asked about returning to Washington he said he prefers to live in Sacramento.
+But when asked about returning to Washington, he said he prefers to live in Sacramento.

 But the former San Francisco mayor has remained quite popular with voters, receiving a 57% approval rating in an October survey from the Public Policy Institute of California.
 He could decide to run for the U.S. Senate when Feinstein leaves.

-Note: An earlier version of this story wrongly suggested that Oakland Mayor Libby Schaaf is Black.
-She is white.